stephenharris/Event-Organiser/readme.txt

 6. View of a venue page on the front-end (in a theme based on WordPress TwentyEleven)

 == Changelog ==

+= 2.13.3 - 2nd June 2015 =
+* Fixed incomptability with WordPress 3.4. **Please note that from Event Organiser 3.0.0 onwards, the minimum requirement is being increased to WordPress 3.8**

 = 2.13.2 - 23rd May 2015 =
 * Fixed a bug with the drop-down venue/category filters on the events admin screen with WordPress 4.2.